-We can also get hung up on the notion that the initial authors of software patterns, e.g. the trailblazers who blazed more visible trail markers and shored up parts of the trail making it easier for others to follow, are the best curators of their patterns' ongoing evolution.
+We in the software patterns community seem to glorify trailblazing4 patterns authors (or if not steeped in a pattern culture, ignore them...but that's not a place I want to go to with this essay).5 We're hung up on the notion that the initial authors of software patterns, e.g. the trailblazers who blazed more visible trail markers and shored up parts of the trail, making it easier for others to follow, are the best curators of their ongoing evolution.
 Often they are not.
-Patterns get modified, refined, and tweaked during their application.
-It is the pattern users and community of software designers that embrace those heuristics and push them to their limit who discover more useful devices, nuances, modern techniques, and variations.

-Unless there is a strong caring community around the original pattern authors, these insights don't often get shared back to them.
+Patterns get modified and refined during their application.
+It's the pattern users and community of software designers that embrace those heuristics and push them to their limit who discover more useful devices, nuances, modern techniques, and variations.
+Unless there is a strong caring community around the original pattern authors, these insights won't get shared with those who care about sustaining those patterns.
 Even with feedback, renewed versions of "classic" patterns don't happen automatically.
-It takes sustained energy and attention to detail and the changing software design landscape to keep patterns relevant.
-Eric Evans speaks of a revitalization of the DDD community which happened when several DDD leaders introduced and explained the relationships between domains, bounded contexts, and the implementation of domain models using CQRS and Event-Sourced architectures [Dahan, Young, MiTu].
+It takes sustained energy and attention to detail and the changing software design scene to keep patterns relevant.

+Eric Evans speaks of the revitalization of the DDD community which happened when several DDD leaders introduced and explained the relationships between domains, bounded contexts, and the implementation of domain models using CQRS and Event-Sourced architectures [Dahan, Young, MiTu].

-I spot some hesitancy for others to update "official" trails mapped out by the original patterns authors; not wanting to step on the toes of those trailblazers.
-But those who want to preserve trails can and should become stewards-volunteering to mend, repair, and refine those trails we cherish.
-What we trail followers need to recognize is that not all trailblazers are natural stewards of their patterns' evolution.
-While certain trailblazers may gladly seek company, advice, and stewardship help, others may not.
-And some may have moved on, having passed through their territory and on to newer ventures.
-Trail followers have just as much collective ownership of the trails they use as those who initially marked them.
+I spot some hesitancy for some to update "official" trails mapped out by the original patterns authors; not wanting to step on the toes of those original trailblazers.
+But those of us who want to preserve trails can and should become stewards6-volunteering to mend and repair and refine those trails we cherish.
+What we trail followers need to recognize is that not all trailblazers are alike.
+While certain trailblazers may not welcome updates, others may gladly seek company, advice, and stewardship help.
+And some trailblazers may have moved on, having passed through their territory and on to newer ventures.
+Trail followers have just as much collective ownership of the trails they use to as those who initially marked them.